 Robotic surgery hospital Adyar

-What Is Memory Loss in Elderly?
+Is Memory Loss in Elderly Normal?

 Memory loss in elderly refers to noticeable decline in recall, thinking ability, or decision making beyond expected age related forgetfulness.